John W. Ryan

 John William Ryan (August 12, 1929 – August 6, 2011) was an American academic administrator who most notably served as the President of Indiana University for sixteen years.

 Early life and career

-Ryan was born in Chicago, Illinois and earned a B.A. from the University of Utah in 1951, where he was a 1950 initiate of the Kappa Sigma Fraternity.
+Ryan was born in Chicago, Illinois and earned a B.A. from the University of Utah in 1951, where he was a 1950 initiate of Kappa Sigma fraternity.
 He earned master's and Ph.D. degrees from Indiana University in 1958 and 1959, respectively.
 While in graduate school, Ryan served in two professional roles: first as a research analyst in the Kentucky Department of Revenue, then in establishing the graduate public administration program at Thammasat University.
 After graduating, he taught political science at the University of Wisconsin–Madison.
 In 1962, he became executive assistant to the president of the University of Massachusetts Amherst before moving to Arizona State University at Tempe to assume the vice presidency for academic affairs.
 He returned East to serve as the first chancellor of the University of Massachusetts Boston from 1965 to 1968.